AI-Powered CPS-Enabled Vulnerable-User-Aware Urban Transportation Digital Twin: Methods and Applications: Preliminaries

 A transportation CPS interlinks physical and cyber layers, where the cyber layer consists of sensing, networking, computing, and traffic management application modules (see Fig.~\ref{fig:cps_dt}).
 The DT encloses the cyber layer, and relies on all the modules for two-way interaction with the physical.
 To enable the technological development of a DT, a physical testbed is needed as a platform for sensing, computing, experimentation, evaluation, as well as design constraints determination.
-In Secs.~\ref{subsec:sense}-\ref{subsec:system-optimization}, we will review the CPS technological enablers needed for the development of a DT, and examine the testbed used for our proposed DT in Sec.~\ref{subsec:cosmos}.
+Tab.~\ref{tab:sum_compare_DTsurvey} outlines the comparison of a partial set of related work.